Frequently Asked Questions About Behavioral Activation For Depression

 Source: pixabay.com

-Why Should You Choose Art Therapy?
+Why Choose Art Therapy?

 British artist Adrian Hill created the term art therapy in 1942 while recovering from tuberculosis in a sanatorium.
 He wrote that the value of art therapy or creative therapies lay in “completely engrossing the mind (as well as the fingers)…releasing the creative energy of the frequently inhibited patient”.
-That began his art therapy work, which was documented in 1945 in his book, Art Versus Illness.
+That began his work, which was documented in 1945 in his book Art Versus Illness.
 Hill worked tirelessly to promote and share this healing process.
-He eventually became president of the British Association of Art Therapists, founded in 1964, and in 1968 Hill was elected president of the Royal Institute of Oil Painters.
+He eventually became president of the British Association of Art Therapists, founded in 1964, and in 1968, Hill was elected president of the Royal Institute of Oil Painters.

-Therapy: Does Art Therapy Work?
+Art Therapy Process

 Source: pixabay.com

-Other things which trigger the neuropathways are kinesthetics and sensory experiences.
+Other things that trigger the neuropathways are kinesthetics and sensory experiences.
 Actions like touch, movement, sound, and visuals fall under this category.
 For example, working with wet clay is considered art-making and enables an individual to use intensive motor skills.
 It awakens all the senses and releases tension.

 “Eighty percent of sensory stimuli enter through our eyes and goes into our brains where it is retained visually, nonverbally.
 Most of us think, feel, and recall memories not in words but in imagery.
 These images become a verbal language when we attempt to communicate what is going on in our mind to someone else,” shares Marianne Gontarz, MSW, LCSW.

-Art Therapy: Create Art For Mental Health
+Creativity For Mental Health

 Source: commons.wikimedia.org

-• The Scribbles Arts Therapy
+• The Scribbles

 Scribbles is a popular technique in art therapy that enables a child to release stress and pour down emotions in a balanced manner throughout the creative process.
 It starts by folding a piece of paper in half.
-Art therapists then instruct the patient to scribble on one side of the paper using his dominant hand.
+Therapists then instruct the patient to scribble on one side of the paper using his dominant hand.
 Afterward, he or she must then scribble on the other side while using the non-dominant hand.
 This has been shown to yield therapeutic benefits.

 “Similar to dream interpretation, there is no secret formula to reading another person’s art.
 You have to ask the person questions about their drawing in order to be able to figure out what a picture means,” explains Drena Fagen, LCSW, LCAT, ATR-BC.